 When the pandemic began, I decided to keep track of the conspiracy theories as they popped up.
 And this primarily for entertainment purposes.
 I stopped counting at 6 but the number has gone many times beyond that single digit number.
-I’ll grant you that our stewardship practices have always left me with a feeling of impending doom.
-When I was in my teens I studied survival and always had a survival kit hanging from my belt as a part of my wardrobe.
+I’ll grant you that our (us human’s) abysmal stewardship practices have always left me with a feeling of impending doom.
+I think some of this is explained as being a “type”.
+For example, when I was in my teens I studied and practiced survival.
+I almost always had a survival kit that featured a flint and steel, snare wire, pocket knife and so on, hanging from my belt.

 However, I am not a conspiracy theorist.
 I generally opt to take what is happening at face value.
 This is a conscious choice.
 It may well be that there is some highly intelligent, powerful and wealthy, mastermind group out there, choreographing world events.
 But if so, we’re sunk.
 Or it may be that it is as it appears and we humans just have a propensity to default to the controversial.